 - PDUFA goal date of November 16, 2017 and CHMP opinion in first half of 2018.
 The FDA has granted vestronidase alfa Priority Review Status, and the BLA has a PDUFA action date for a decision of November 16, 2017.
 The Committee for Medicinal Products for Human Use (CHMP) opinion is expected in the first half of 2018.

 UX007 in Long-Chain Fatty Acid Oxidation Disorders (LC-FAOD) and Glut1 Deficiency Syndrome (Glut1 DS)

-- Phase 3 movement disorder study in Glut1 DS patients expected to initiate by the end of 2016.
-The study is expected to enroll approximately 40 patients and be a randomized, double-blind, placebo-controlled, double cross-over study.
-The study is designed to assess the impact of UX007 on movement disorder events as recorded by a patient diary.
+- Phase 3 movement disorder study in Glut1 DS patients ongoing.
+The randomized, double-blind, placebo-controlled, cross-over study is enrolling approximately 40 patients.
+The primary endpoint compares the frequency of disabling paroxysmal movement disorder events with UX007 to placebo, as recorded by a daily electronic diary.

 Conference Call & Webcast Information